-Bloorcourt Village: What to expect and enjoy, plus more
+Toronto, Dufferin grove: what to expect and enjoy, plus more.

 A warm welcome

-On Rusholme Road at a 100 year old Victorian wood-framed, red brick building, in a neighbourhood known as Bloorcourt Village.
-With a leafy and private view of Saint Anthony's Church, the bustle of the outside world still to be heard but fades as you settle in the light, airy space.
-A small and humble studio where I reside and operate from, sparsely furnished with personality, and thoughtfully-appointed to inspire calm and clarity.
-Bathed in natural light and devoid of personal effects, with the suites old world charm beneath a modern identity, to help you feel at ease.
+Operating out of a 100+ year old Victorian wood-framed, red brick building, in a charming neighbourhood known as Dufferin Grove.
+The bustle of the outside world still to be heard but fades as you settle in the light, airy space.
+Sparsely furnished with personality, and thoughtfully-appointed to inspire calm and clarity.
+Bathed in natural light with a leafy and private view, highlighting the old world charm beneath a modern identity.
+But not cold, cozy, to help you settle in.

 Walk over.
 Metro nearby

-Travelling by foot, subway, bus or streetcar?
+Travelling by foot, bike, subway, bus or streetcar?
 Only 6 metro stops West from Bloor and Yonge.
-Dufferin and Ossington stations are only a five minute walk.
-When arriving by subway to Ossington station exit the platform to Delaware Avenue for a closer route to my studio.
+Dufferin and Ossington stations are only a five minute walk to my studio.
+But when arriving by subway, get off at Ossington station, and exit the platform to Delaware Avenue for a shorter walk.

-Where it feels like the weekend every day: Bloordale Village
+Bloordale Village: Where it feels like the weekend every day

 Easy to find